helgoboss/helgobox/doc/user-guide.md

 If you tick multiple options, this is the order of fallbacks: If there's no time selection, the loop points will be used.
 If there are no loop points, the current region is used.
 And if there's no current region, the project will be used.

+###### Track show/hide target

+Shows the track if the incoming absolute control value is greater than 0%, otherwise hides it.

+- **Area:** Lets you decide if you want it to show/hide in the track control panel or the mixer.

+###### Track automation mode target

+Sets the track to a specific automation mode if the incoming control value is greater than 0%, otherwise sets it back to REAPER's default track automation mode "Trim/Read".

+- **Mode:** Here you can pick the desired automation mode.

+###### Global automation mode override target

+Sets the global automation mode override to the desired value if the incoming control value is greater than 0%, otherwise removes the override.

+- **Behavior:** Lets you decide between bypassing all envelopes or overriding with a specific automation mode.
+- **Mode:** Here you can pick the desired automation mode if *Behavior* is *Override*.

+###### FX open target

+Makes the FX instance visible if the incoming control value is greater than 0%, otherwise hides it.

+- **Display:** Here you can decide if you want to display the FX as part of the FX chain or in a dedicated floating window.

+###### Navigate within FX chain target

+Steps through the FX instances in the FX chain by always having exactly one FX instance visible.
+To be used with endless rotary encoders or previous/next-style "Incremental buttons".

+- **Display:** Here you can decide if you want to display the FX as part of the FX chain or in a dedicated floating window.

 ##### Category "Virtual"